Using IDENTITY to create surrogate keys using dedicated SQL pool in AzureSynapse Analytics

 Creating a table with an IDENTITY column

-The IDENTITY property is designed to scale out across all the distributions in the data warehouse without affecting load performance.
+The IDENTITY property is designed to scale out across all the distributions in the dedicated SQL pool without affecting load performance.
 Therefore, the implementation of IDENTITY is oriented toward achieving these goals.

 You can define a table as having the IDENTITY property when you first create the table by using syntax that is similar to the following statement: